julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression-Softmax-Regression.md

 title: Logistic and Softmax Regression
 ---

 Logistic and softmax regression are supervised machine learning algorithms used for classification tasks.
-Given a categorical target variable $y$ that may take $K$ possible values, and an observation $\mathbf{x}$ composed of $n$ features/predictors, i.e., $\mathbf{x}=(x_1,\ldots,x_n)^\intercal$, these algorithms estimate the probability a posterior of $y$ given $\mathbf{x}$.
+Given a categorical target variable $y$ that may take $K$ possible values, and an observation $\mathbf{x}$ composed of $N$ features/predictors, i.e., $\mathbf{x}=[x_1,\ldots,x_N]^\intercal$, these algorithms estimate the probability a posterior of $y$ given $\mathbf{x}$.
 Based on this estimation, these classifiers apply a decision rule that allows them to classify each sample, i.e., assign them an estimated class.

 ## Logistic Regression